c42f/c42f.github.io/content/blog/3-terminus-symbol-fonts.md

 ![Blurry default symbol fonts]({attach}default_blurry_symbols.png)

-The resulting dive into the fontconfig font fallback system and font hinting setup was the real time waster of this whole exercise.
-As it turned out the ugliness was due to two problems
+The resulting dive into the fontconfig font fallback system and font hinting setup was the real time waster of the whole exercise.
+As it turned out the ugliness was due to three problems:

 ### Terminus doesn't have symbol glyphs